Tirzah (Tell el-Farah North): In the Bible

-The town of Tirzah is first mentioned in the Bible in the Book of Joshua, as having had a king whom the Israelites defeated. it is not mentioned again until after the period of the United Monarchy.
+The town of Tirzah is first mentioned in the Bible in the Book of Joshua, as having had a king whom the Israelites defeated.
+It is not mentioned again until after the period of the United Monarchy.

 During the time of King Jeroboam, Tirzah is mentioned as the place where Abijah, son of Jeroboam, died as a result of illness.
 Later Tirzah is described as a capital of the northern kingdom of Israel during the reigns of Baasha, Elah, Zimri and Omri.
 The royal palace at Tirzah was set on fire by Zimri when he was faced with having to surrender to Omri.
 Omri reigned from Tirzah for six years after which he moved Israel's capital to Samaria.

 Tirzah is mentioned in when Menahem left it to Samaria, assassinated King Shallum and became King of Israel.

 Tirzah is mentioned in Song of Songs, where the lover compares his beloved's beauty to that of Tirzah.
 If the authorship of Song of Songs can be attributed to Solomon, then this is a reference to the city during the United Monarchy.
 However, Song of Songs provides no definite historical context to allow it to be dated on that basis.

 Modern location

 Robinson suggested that Talluza might be ancient Tirzah (Latin form: Thersa), one of 31 Canaanite cities which the Bible lists as having been conquered by Joshua; the modern Arabic name being a derivation of the ancient name by way of its Hebrew form, or possibly its original Canaanite form, whereby the r sound was replaced with a l.
 French explorer Victor Guérin also argued that Talluza was the site of ancient Thirza.
+Biblical researchers, Robinson and Guérin, suggested identifying the town with Talluza.

-Later, Conder and Kitchener suggested that Tayasir was a more likely candidate; however, today Tell el-Farah (North), northeast of modern Nablus is generally accepted as the site of Tirzah.
+Later, Conder and Kitchener suggested that Tayasir was a more likely candidate based on its phonemes; however, today Tell el-Farah (North), northeast of modern Nablus is generally accepted as the site of Tirzah.